ghobs91/Omni-Chat/README.md

 # omni-chat
-Universal messenger framework built on top of the open email protocols
+Universal chat app and framework built on top of the open email protocols